philclifford/quickemu-docs/quickemu.1-10-macOSguests.md

 `quickget` automatically downloads a macOS recovery image and creates a virtual machine configuration.

 Note: Some VPN users may need to [turn off their VPN](https://github.com/quickemu-project/quickemu/issues/1391#issuecomment-3506845235) in order to download a recovery image.
-Some other users may find [using a VPN](https://github.com/quickemu-project/quickemu/issues/1391#issuecomment-2429146013) necessary in order to download a recover image.
+Some other users may find [using a VPN](https://github.com/quickemu-project/quickemu/issues/1391#issuecomment-2429146013) necessary in order to download a recovery image.

 ``` shell
 quickget macos big-sur